sleede/fab-manager/doc/environment.md

     FABLAB_WITHOUT_WALLET

 If set to 'true', the wallet will be disabled.
-This is useful if you won't use wallet system
+This is useful if you won't use wallet system.
-**Very important**: if you disable invoices, you still have to configure VAT in the interface to prevent errors in accounting and prices.
 <a name="PHONE_REQUIRED"></a>

     PHONE_REQUIRED